arribass/Salesforce-Notes/AppBuilder/AppBuilder.md

 ## Given a scenario, demonstrate the use of validation rules to meet stated business requirements

-What is a validation rule?
+What is a Validation Rule?

 A validation rule is a rule that verifies that the data entered in a record meets the specified criteria before the record can be saved.